Master of Education in Special Education General Curriculum or Special Education Adapted Curriculum

 • Bachelor’s degree from accredited institution

-• Official transcript from any institutions from which the applicant seeks to transfer credits.
+• Official transcript from any institutions from which the applicant seeks to transfer credits

 • Grade-point average of 3.0 or higher at the undergraduate level

-• a valid and active NC SP1 license in the appropriate teaching area
+• A valid and active NC SP1 license in the appropriate teaching area

-• submission of an essay
+• Submission of an essay

 • Two letters of recommendation